Chaitalykundu/Web-Development/03-JavaScript/01-Basic/13-Function/Theory/00-theory.md

 # Types of Functions

-- **Named Functions** - A function expression can also have a name (useful for recursion and debugging).
+- **Named Functions / Function Declaration** - ADefined using the function keyword with a name. (useful for recursion and debugging).

+- **Function Expression** - A function assigned to a variable.
 - **Anonymous Functions** - Functions without a name - (e.g., arrow functions in JavaScript).

 - **Arrow Functions** - Arrow functions provide a shorter syntax for function expressions.

 - **Immediately Invoked Function Expressions (IIFE)** - An IIFE is a function that runs immediately after being defined.

-- **Generator Functions** - A generator function allows pausing and resuming execution using yield.
+- **Generator Functions** - A generator function allows pausing and resuming execution using `yield`.

 - **Constructor Functions** - JavaScript allows functions to be created dynamically using the Function constructor.
+Used to create objects.
+Called with `new`.

 - **Higher-Order Functions** - Functions that take other functions as arguments or return them.